audiotool/manual/manuals/plugins/effects/stereo_enhancer.rst

 The Stereo Enhancer changes the stereo image of the input signal.
 This device allows you to blend the signal from mono to an increased stereo spread.
-This device works by splitting the frequency band of the inputed signal and then delaying the higher frequencies before merging the signals back together.
+This device works by splitting the frequency band of the inputted signal and then delaying the higher frequencies before merging the signals back together.